You are here

 - Indonesian languages, English, French

-- Oxford Handbook of Laboratory Phonology (with Cecile Fougeron and Marie Huffman), Oxford University Press, to appear December 2011.
+- Oxford Handbook of Laboratory Phonology.
+(2012) Cohn, C. Fougeron and M. Huffman, Oxford University Press.

 Selected Articles and Book Chapters

 - Phonology: Sound Structure, chapter 10.
 (2017).
 Cohn, A. In M. Aronoff and J. Rees-Miller (eds.)
 Handbook of Linguistics, 2nd edition.
 Oxford: Wiley. pp. 185-210.

 - Laboratory Phonology (to appear) Cohn, A., C. Fougeron, and M. Huffman.
 In Anna Bosch and S.J.
 Hannahs (eds) The Routledge Handbook of Phonological Theory.